-Before food processors were commonplace on kitchen countertops, many home cooks relied on a decidedly lower-tech device for making fruit and vegetable purees, from-scratch baby food, wholesome sauces, smooth soups, and more: the food mill.
-The gadget combines a large sieve with a crank-turned mechanism that forces food through the holes to create an evenly textured puree.
-If you’re thinking that’s exactly what a food processor or blender is for, think again.
-The food mill has a special ability neither of those machines has.
+Before food processors were commonplace on kitchen countertops, many home cooks relied on a decidedly lower-tech device for making fruit and vegetable purées: the food mill.
+The gadget is perfect for making homemade baby food from scratch, wholesome sauces, smooth vegetable soups, and more.
+A food mill combines a large sieve with a crank-turned mechanism that forces food through the holes to create an evenly textured purée.
+If you’re thinking that’s exactly what a food processor or blender is for, think again—the food mill has a special ability neither of those machines has.

 “The reason you would have a food mill over an immersion blender or food processor is that it removes seeds, skins, and pits,” says Marisa McClellan, cookbook author and creator of the website Food in Jars.

 An avid canner, McClellan turns to one of her five food mills to puree tomatoes and apples in bulk.
 It takes away a lot of the tedium involved with these home cooking projects, including peeling, skinning, and seeding fruits and vegetables.
 She adds that using a food mill provides another significant benefit: “Your texture will be very uniform and a lot closer to a product that’s store-bought,” she says.

 Here are the best food mills for whatever you plan to purée.

 Oxo Good Grips Food Mill

 Fits up to 11-inch-diameter pots and bowls

 Easy to disassemble

 Compact design for storage

 Lacks ultrafine disc for berries